evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 With E4X you embed XML documents as data, similar to defining a JSON object in a Javascript file.
 After defining the XML document you can manipulate it.
-A fictional transpiler for E4X could (as far as I can tell) just take the XML structure, turn it into a string and pass it to [`DOMParser.parseFromString()`][3].
-There's no variables, functions, components, or logic.
+A fictional transpiler for E4X could (as far as I can tell) could just take the XML structure and turn it into a string and pass it to [`DOMParser.parseFromString()`][3].
+In E4X there are no variables, functions, components, or logic.
 Similar to how a Regular expression is part of the JS language.

-JSX is quite different.
+JSX is quite different to this.
 It's fully integrated in the language and it effectively compiles down to nested function definitions.
 These functions are don't get turned into HTML until they are called by [some render function][5].
 Before this they are defined but not evaluated.

 So while E4X and JSX share that they both make XML/HTML first-class citizens in the language, the goals and features are wildly different.
 JSX really is a